-1 The general framework of the system and key technologies adopted by the search engine.
+Fig. 1.
+The general framework of the system and key technologies adopted by the search engine.

 Experimental and test studies were conducted to conceptually prove this research, the details of which are presented in the later chapters.

 2 RELATED WORK